cilium/cilium/Documentation/contributing/testing/e2e.rst

 * ``Runtime``: Test cilium in a runtime environment running on a single node.
 * ``K8s``: Create a small multi-node kubernetes environment for testing features beyond a single host, and for testing kubernetes-specific features.
-* ``Nightly``: sets up a multinode Kubernetes cluster to run scale, performance, and chaos testing for Cilium.

 .. _Ginkgo: https://onsi.github.io/ginkgo/
 .. _focus: `Focused Specs`_